Debunking the Climate Scam

 Isn’t manmade global warming causing increases in rainfall?

-No. Any attempt to link man-made global warming to rainfall events in any specific
+No. Any attempt to link man-

 In Australia, climate activists were caught blaming too little rain on manmade global warming and then – when there was too much rain – they blamed that on manmade global warming.
 Other studies have found both temperatures and precipitation were higher 1000 years ago during the Medieval Warm Period.

 Isn’t climate change making floods more severe?